fringefilmsoz/SIP/tasks/enable_disable_program.md

 # Enable or Disable a Program

-1. From the program page:
+####From the program page:
-2. From the Programs page click the On - Off button at the upper right of a program overview.
+- Click the On - Off button at the upper right of a program overview.
     -   If the program is disabled the bar at the top of the program overview will be red and the word Off will be bold.
     -   If the probram is enabled the bar at the top of the program overview will be blue and the word On will be bold
-3. From the Add Program or Edit Program page page:
+####From the Add Program or Edit Program page page:
-4. Click the green button labeled Program On - Program Off at the upper left of the page.
+- Click the green button labeled Program On - Program Off at the upper left of the page.